How do I apply for an Engineering Apprenticeship?

 Apprentices are entitiled to the apprentice rate if they're either:

 - aged 19 or over and in the first year of their Apprenticeship.

 If you are unhappy with your pay, you will need to speak to your employer.

 What should I do if I am not successful in securing an Apprenticeship?

-We advise all applicants throughout our recruitment process to apply for full-time engineering courses as well as applying for apprenticeship vacancies direct with companies in order to maintain their options.
+You cannot start with Derwent Training until you are successful in gaining employment and the employer signs you up to start an Apprenticeship.
+We advise all applicants throughout our recruitment process that they need to be applying for full-time engineering courses as well as applying for apprenticeship vacancies direct with companies in order to maintain their options.

 - Scarborough UTC - www.scarboroughutc.co.uk

 - Scarborough Tec - www.scarboroughtec.ac.uk